CoderDojo-Content/Intermediate-App-Inventor/en/control-everything.md

    * Note: Remember the home screen ends with the result "HomeScreen".

 8. For the `then` part you want to play a minigame, because the only way the player got to **Screen1** from the home screen was pressing the play button.
 Remember the procedure you created? openMinigame?
 You can use that now.
 In **Procedures** there will now be a `call [openMinigame]` block, use that!
-You also need to use the `set [global score] to1 block to 0, or else so the game resets a new players score!
+You also need to use the `set [global score] to` block to 0, or else so the game resets a new players score!
 Make sure everything in your blocks looks right:

    ![](/assets/homescreenclose.png)